The-Jat/FarmScript/README.md

 This is my implementation of the *first* interpreter described in the book [Crafting Interpreters](https://craftinginterpreters.com/index.html) by Robert Nystrom.

-## Lox

-"Lox" is a small object oriented language that looks like Javascript.
+"FarmScript" is a small object oriented language that looks like Javascript.
 You can check some [examples in the book](https://craftinginterpreters.com/the-lox-language.html).

 ## Implementation

-The book implements the first interpreter (jlox) in Java, but I wanted to practice C++ a little bit more and decided to give it a go.
-It was a big challenge though, and I had to cut some corners and hack my way out of a few complicated issues (memory management, pointers, error handling, etc).
+The book implements the first interpreter in C++.

 ## Structure